Rotator Cuff Tears: Surgical Treatment Options

 There are a few options for repairing rotator cuff tears.
-Advancements in surgical techniques for rotator cuff repair include less invasive procedures.
-While each of the methods available has its own advantages and disadvantages, all have the same goal: getting the tendon to heal.
+Advances in surgical techniques for rotator cuff repair include less invasive procedures.
+While each of the methods available has its own advantages and disadvantages, all have the same goal: getting the tendon to heal back to bone.

 A traditional open surgical incision (several centimeters long) is often required if the tear is large or complex.
-The surgeon makes the incision over the shoulder and detaches one of the shoulder muscles (deltoid) to better see and gain access to the torn tendon.
+The surgeon makes the incision over the shoulder and detaches or splits part one of the shoulder muscles (deltoid) to better see and gain access to the torn tendon.

 Open repair was the first technique used for torn rotator cuffs.
 Over the years, new technology and improved surgeon experience has led to less invasive procedures.

 During arthroscopy, your surgeon inserts a small camera, called an arthroscope, into your shoulder joint.
 The camera displays a live video feed on a monitor, and your surgeon uses these images to guide miniature surgical instruments.